Pre work inspection forms are beneficial bits of paper for a detailing business to take advantage of.

 Date, time, mileage, vehicle reg, customer name – the basics of “who, what and when”

-Vehicle condition and damage – worth highlighting if a vehicle is extremely dirty that not all defects will be apparent, but check the usual knock zones such as wheels, corners and bumpers, look for hedge scratches.
-Mark for heavy stonechipping on the bonnet, and if you see colour variations, note it as a bad smart repair can turn into a nightmare.
+Vehicle condition and damage – Worth highlighting that if a vehicle is extremely dirty that not all defects will be apparent, but check the usual knock zones such as wheels, corners and bumpers, and look for hedge scratches.
+Mark for heavy stone chipping on the bonnet, and if you see colour variations, note it as a bad smart repair can turn into a nightmare.

 Information statements – Anything you need to have a record of informing the customer and gaining consent if needed.
 This could include;